bitstadium/HockeySDK-Unity-iOS/README.md

 Select the game object in the **Hierarchy** pane and fill in some additional informations inside the Inspector window.

 * **App ID** - the app ID provided by HockeyApp
-* **Secret** - the secret provided by HockeyApp (only for authentication using email address)
+* **Server URL** - if you have your own server instance, please type in its url. <span style="color: red">In most cases this field should be left blank.</span>
 * **Authenticator Type** - an authentication type (see [Authenticating Users on iOS](http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x/authenticating-users-on-ios)).
 By default **BITAuthenticatorIdentificationTypeAnonymous** will be used.
-* **Server URL** - if you have your own server instance, please type in its url. <span style="color: red">In most cases this field should be left blank.</span>
+* **Secret** - the secret provided by HockeyApp (only for authentication using email address)
 * **Exception Logging** - by checking this option you will get more precise information about exceptions in your Unity scripts
-* **Auto Upload** -  this option defines if the crash reporting feature should send crash reports automatically without asking the user.
+* **Auto Upload Crashes** -  this option defines if the crash reporting feature should send crash reports automatically without asking the user on the next app start.
-* **Update Manager** - check this option if users should be informed about app updates from inside your app
+* **Update Alert** - check this option if users should be informed about app updates from inside your app

 ![alt text](Documentation/04_script_vars.png "Configure script")